mcjbyday/02-seemywork/README.md

-# 02-seemywork repository
+# portfolio sandbox

 ## Description
-<p>This repository contains the current working directory for my body of current and past work.
+<p>This repository contains the current sandbox directory for conducting experiments on the display of my body of current and past work.

 ## Technologies
 - HTML5